kumahq/kuma-website/app/_src/networking/dns.md

 {% endtab %}
 {% endtabs %}

-This file is a [CoreDNS configuration](https://coredns.io/manual/toc/) that is processed as a go-template.
+This file used to override builtin DNS configuration is a [CoreDNS configuration](https://coredns.io/manual/toc/) that is processed as a go-template.
-If you edit this configuration you should base yourself on the default existing configuration, which looks like the following
+If you edit this configuration, you should base on the existing and default configuration, which looks like the following:

 {% raw %}